uncharted-aske/HMI/README.md

 yarn install
 ```

 A `.env` file containing environment variables necessary for the application's operation must be placed under `./client/`.
 The repository contains a template `.env` file containing all the keys the application expects with dummy values.
 The fully populated `.env` file must not be be pushed to the repository.
-It is recommended that tracking of the `.env` file is halted using the command `git update-index --assume-unchanged client/.env` in order to prevent accidental addition to the commit history.

 ## Local Docker Swarm Deployment
 Build docker images: